gerhart01/LiveCloudKd/README.md

  /o         Destination path for the output file (Action 2 - 5).
  /p         Pause partition.
  /v         Verbose output.
+                    0 - errors
+                    1 - warnings
+                    2 - information messages
  /w         Run WinDBG instead of Kd (Kd is the default).
  /y         Set path to WinDBG or WinDBG with modern UI (for start EXDI plugin) /?
 Print this help.
 ```

-EXDI module can get instructions for writing some bytes to Hyper-V virtual machine memory from WinDBG engine (depending on WinDBG or WinDBGX version), therefore writing memory capabilities are disabled by default.
+EXDI module can get instructions to write some bytes to Hyper-V virtual machine memory from WinDBG engine (depending from WinDBG or WinDBGX version), therefore writing memory capabilities are disabled by default.
 To enable it enter the command:

 ```